 Surgery for fallopian tubes

-We can diagnose any damage to your tubes during a laparoscopy.
+We can diagnose damage to your tubes during a laparoscopy.
 If this damage could affect the success of your fertility treatment, you may have tubal surgery to remove scar tissue before you begin IVF.

 Some types of tubal surgery may be performed through the laparoscope, while other procedures (such as tubal surgery) may require microsurgery.

-If tubal surgery does not result in a successful pregnancy – or where damage to the tubes and other pelvic organs is so severe as to make surgery unlikely to be successful – IVF may give you the best chance of success.
+If tubal surgery does not result in a successful pregnancy – or the damage to the tubes and other pelvic organs is so severe as to make surgery unlikely to be successful – IVF may give you the best chance of success.

 Microsurgery